nais/blog/content/posts/elm/elm.md

 ### Type system

-First of all, the type system is amazingly good.
+First of all, the type system is amazing.
 It enables you to make impossible states impossible.
 What does this mean?
 With Elm's union types, you can create a data model that simply does not allow for ambiguous state.
 Consider the following data model:

 ```
 type alias UserData = { id: Int, name: String }